waawal/cashkam-meta/api/docs/users.rst

 .. http:get:: /users

-   Returns a array of `userObject` s based on filters.
+   Returns a array of `UserObject` s based on filters.

    :statuscode 404: No users found.
    :statuscode 200: Success!